adisadi/go-dart-pub/README.md

 minimal private pub server written in go

+the indention of this project is a minimal microservice private pub server.
+Just a a package repo, no auth no blingbling.

+if you want tls, put it behind a reverse proxy. if you want auth, solve it in a proxy. if you want an other filesystem, solve it on infrastructure level (aws,blob storage, ..what ever) if you want package statistics, solve it ...i think you got it, not here!.

 ## How it works
 `go-dart-pub` is a bare-minimum implementation of the [Pub server API](https://github.com/dart-lang/pub/blob/master/doc/repository-spec-v2.md).
 Filesystem is used as Storage.